kubeflow/pipelines/samples/README.md

 ```

 Note:
-* Each component needs to inherit from mlp.ContainerOp.
+* Each component needs to inherit from kfp.dsl.ContainerOp.
 * If you already defined ENTRYPOINT in the container image, you don’t have to provide “command” unless you want to override it.
-* In the init arguments, there can be python native types (such as str, int) and “mlp.PipelineParam”
+* In the init arguments, there can be python native types (such as str, int) and “kfp.dsl.PipelineParam”
 types.
-Each mlp.PipelineParam represents a parameter whose value is usually only known at run time.
+Each kfp.dsl.PipelineParam represents a parameter whose value is usually only known at run time.
 It might be a pipeline
 parameter whose value is provided at pipeline run time by user, or can be an output from an upstream component.
-In the above case, “predictions” and “output_path” are mlp.PipelineParams.
+In the above case, “predictions” and “output_path” are kfp.dsl.PipelineParams.
 * Although value of each PipelineParam is only available at runtime, you can still use them inline the
 argument (note the “%s”).
 It means at run time the argument will contain the value of the param inline.
 * “File_outputs” lists a map between labels and local file paths.
 In the above case, the content of '/output.txt' is gathered as a string output of the operator.
 To reference the output in code: